ceph/ceph/doc/man/8/ceph-deploy.rst

 ----

 Manage disks on a remote host.
-It actually triggers the ``ceph-volume`` utility and it's subcommands to manage disks.
+It actually triggers the ``ceph-volume`` utility and its subcommands to manage disks.

 Subcommand ``list`` lists disk partitions and Ceph OSDs.